edom/work/edom.github.io/srceng.md

                     - I'm behind two layers of NAT: my ISP's router, and my USB-tethered Android phone.
                     - Overlay network?
 VPN?
 Hosting on cloud?
             - Should we host YaCy on GCP (Google Cloud Platform)?
-            It's cheap (USD 3.88 per month in us-west-1/us-central-1/us-east-1?
+            It's cheap (USD 4.28 per month in us-west-1/us-central-1/us-east-1?
 Really?
 What about network data transfer costs into?).
             It might be even cheaper (GCP free tier).
+                - Even cheaper: Run YaCy on GCE preemptible instances?
                 - alternative: DigitalOcean? https://www.digitalocean.com/pricing/
             - https://www.reddit.com/r/privacy/comments/1gbtlf/can_someone_please_explain_how_yacy_and_seeks/
         - Problems
-            - Solr sometimes runs out of memory.
+            - YaCy, Solr, who knows what, sometimes runs out of memory.
             How come?
             - Does YaCy deal with stemming and synonyms?
             For example, compare the results for "using media in politics", "use media in politics", and "usage of media in politics".